 Another symptom of depression is physical pain, particularly in the frontal lobe and the back of the neck.
 It is responsible for emotional expression, problem solving and memory.
 During prolonged periods of depression, this part of the brain can become overused and dull, ringing pain can be felt in the area between your eyebrows.
 The same feeling can also be felt in the neck as the nervous system becomes strained.
 This, in turn, affects your posture, which is why so many of those suffering from depression look down at the ground as they walk.

-The third symptom of depression is a general decrease in physical activity.
+The third symptom is a general decrease in physical activity.
 This is quite common to see in people who suffer from depression.
 Instead of going to the gym or for a walk, they sit in front of the TV or computer and try to distract themselves from what they are feeling.
 In fact, there are several studies that show links between low testosterone levels and depression.
 So if you notice a friend or family member becoming less active, it might be the onset of depression.

-The fourth symptom of depression is a general change in personality.
+The fourth symptom is a general change in personality.
 This is also due to an overuse of the frontal lobe.
 The frontal lobe is essentially the control panel for your personality.
 A prolonged period of depression can lower the activity in this area of the brain causing certain aspects of your personality to soften.
 For example, if you are a caring and compassionate person, you might become less caring than you are used to and so on.
 So if you find yourself being a lesser version of yourself, it might be a sign that you’re depressed.

 Of course, these are just a few symptoms of depression.
 We’ll be touching on others in future posts so please be sure to subscribe to our newsletter and stay tuned.